Preeti: Kapil’s Only Problem Is That He Cannot Accept The Fact That They Were Really Good For Him

 - EXCLUSIVE: Chandan Prabhakar Is NOT Aware Of Family Time With Kapil Sharma’s Revamp!

-Kapil Sharma grabbed headlines for his Twitter rant.
+Kapil Sharma had grabbed headlines for his Twitter rant.
 Post this incident, he had filed harassment case against his ex-managers - Preeti (his ex-girlfriend) and Neeti Simoes, and a journalist.
-According to a latest report of Zee News, from taking revenge on him, extortion money from him to charging money from people who come on the show, Kapil Sharma made some serious allegations against Preeti and Neeti.
+According to a latest report of Zee News, from taking revenge on him, extorting money and charging money from people who come on the show, Kapil Sharma made some serious allegations against Preeti and Neeti.

 He also said that because of Preeti and Neeti's miscommunication he suffered a lot as many celebs were upset with him and this hampered his public image.